alonsovm44/tc-lang/README.md

 ### What it is not
 I don't claim Tig to be a memory safe language, it does not have a Borrow Checker or GC, rather memory management is manunal (although I plan to add arenas in the near future too), but it does provide some safety features like fat pointers, self cleaning error functions and defer statements as first class ergonomics to help write safer code.

-Tig has no optimizer, no IR, no type inference pass, and no code generation beyond string concatenation of C. It can leverage LLVM flags (soon) from gcc/clang.
+Tig has no optimizer, no IR, no type inference pass, and no code generation beyond string concatenation of C. It can leverage LLVM flags from gcc/clang.
 The output is always readable, debuggable C that you can inspect with `tightc source.tc -o source.c`.

 ### What Tig is good for

 - **CLI tools** , absolute tiny or no runtime overhead.
 Parse args, process files, call system APIs
-- **Embedded / bare-metal** — (almost) no runtime, no allocator required, predictable memory layout with packed structs.
+- **Embedded / bare-metal** — no runtime, no allocator required, predictable memory layout with packed structs.
 - **Game engine internals** — manual memory, no GC pauses, direct pointer control
 - **Learning compilers** — small enough to read in an afternoon, real enough to produce working binaries
 - **C codebases that want better ergonomics** — fat pointers, defer, slicing, without leaving the C ecosystem